 The new analysis of the charter bounds yields several interesting results.
-Firstly, the paved road (strete) in waypoints 19 and 20 is probably Worcester Lane (the B4187, formerly A450) rather than, as previously supposed, the A491 Hagley Road.
-The charter evidence implies that the paved section of Worcester Lane extended at least as far south as its junction with Racecourse Lane in the mid tenth century.
+Firstly, the paved road (strete) in waypoints 19 and 20 might have been Worcester Lane (i.e. the B4187, formerly A450).
+If it was, the boundary perambulation indicates that a paved section of Worcester Lane extended at least as far south as its junction with Racecourse Lane in the mid tenth century.
+There is, however, contradictory evidence to suggest that this strete was instead the A491 Hagley Road (as suggested by some previous researchers) and that Worcester Lane was not a through road in the tenth century, at that time serving only as an access road between Oldswinford settlement and an a large area of managed oak woodland (oak lēah).